teocci/GlassfishServer/README.md

   update-rc.d -f apache2 remove
   ```

-  From now on you can start, stop or restart your Glassfish like this (Ubuntu will also do it this way):
+  From now on you can start, stop or restart your Glassfish like this.
 Here are the commands:

   ```
   #start